Chigang station: Line 2 (now Line 8)

+Lines 12 and 19

 In the latest plan in 2014, Line 12 was changed to have a transfer at this station and was implemented with the launch of Line 12 in the first quarter of 2017.
 According to the relevant information of the 2019 Line 12 supervision bidding, Line 19 changed the planned alignment and added a planned transfer at this station.